AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 An optional parameter which returns assets ordered either by the asset `Id` or the asset `name`.
 Specify asc or desc to return the results in ascending or descending order.
 If not specified, the default is ascending order.

 [optional] `int pageSize`
-Used in conjunction with `maxPages` for search result pagination.
-This parameter defines the max number of assets that should be returned per page.
+Must be used with `maxPages` to configure the pages of the search results.
+This parameter defines the maximum number of assets that are returned on each page.

 [optional] `int maxPages`
 Used in conjunction with `maxPages` for search result pagination.
 This parameter defines the max number of pages.